 The Policyholder Ombudsman and representatives from the WCIRB’s Classification and Test Audit department are available to meet with employer associations and conduct presentations covering a variety of workers’ compensation insurance topics.
 To request a speaker for an employer association, representatives can fill out the WCIRB Ombudsman Speaker Request Form.
 There is no fee for these services.

-If an agent or broker has questions regarding an employer’s workers’ compensation insurance policy, they can contact WCIRB Customer Service.
+If an agent or broker has questions regarding an employer’s workers’ compensation insurance policy, they can contact the WCIRB Contact Center.

 These are just a few of the resources that the WCIRB has available for employers.
 Agents and Brokers and Insurers are encouraged to direct employers and policyholders to more helpful information found on the Employers page on WCIRB.com.

 Have a suggestion for a future News and Notes topic?
 Email [email protected].